top of page

 This insanity also features rocking performance by Jefferson Starship!!

-It is so awful that Lucas made sure it never aired again, was never released on home video, and legally hidden from the public.
-However, this thing was widely bootlegged (that's how I saw it), copied and traded all over the world, and has since become a classic of trash and weirdness.
+It is so awful that Lucas ensured it never aired again, was never released on home video, and was legally hidden from the public.
+However, bootleg copies abound (that's how I saw it), copied and traded worldwide, and the special has since become a classic of trash and weirdness.

 Thanks for reading, and please SUBSCRIBE to my weekly NEWSLETTER!